 For example, 1/4 cup of nuts or seeds are the size of a golf ball.
 One tablespoon of peanut butter is about the size of your thumb, and 3 ounces of meat, fish, or poultry is about the size of your palm or a deck of cards.

 For dairy products, most men and women need 3 servings per day.
 A serving is considered:

 For example, 1 ½ ounces of cheese is the size of 4 dice or about the size of your pointer finger.

-Now you are ready for your next meal or snack to make sure you are getting the proper serving size!
-If you get more than 30 minutes of physical activity per day or if you have specific medical conditions, meet with your registered dietitian for a more specific meal plan that fits your lifestyle.
+Now you are ready for your next meal or snack to ensure you are getting the proper serving size!
+If you get more than 30 minutes of physical activity per day, or have specific medical conditions, meet with your registered dietitian for a more specific meal plan that fits your lifestyle.